Bharathi Kannamma (2014 TV series)

-Bharathi Kannamma (பாரதி கண்ணம்மா) is a 2014 Indian Tamil-language soap opera that aired on Vendhar TV from 1 June 2014 to 3 July 2015 on Monday through Friday at 07:30PM IST for 219 episodes.
+Bharathi Kannamma (பாரதி கண்ணம்மா) is a 2014 Indian Tamil-language soap opera that aired on Vendhar TV from 1 June 2014 to 3 July 2015 on Monday through Friday at 07:30 p.m.
+IST for 219 episodes.

 The show stars remona, Mithira Sri, Selvaraj, Sai Latha, Mohana, Birla boss and Ilavarasan.
 The show directed by Nimesh, S.Senthil Kumaran B.E and S.Bala.
 It was also aired in Malaysia Tamil Channel on Astro Vaanavil.

 Plot

 Barathi Kanamma is a story about two girls who hate each other from their childhood, but later become best friends.